tomjhinton/birbMask/README.md

 Side note.
 - One of the topics that was almost picked this week was "Ducks with no legs."
-- While the voting going on I knocked out a very quick duck with tentacles in Blender.
+- While the voting was going on I knocked out a very quick duck with tentacles in Blender.
 - Tentaduck is included here for absolutely no reason other than I had him.